 ALSO READCong uproar over Guvs' role in Goa, Manipur disrupts RS work Appalled by BJP resorting to 'cheating' to form government in Goa, Manipur: Congress Cong, BJP clash over govt formation in Goa, Manipur Congress accepts defeat in UP, hopes BJP will keep off Goa, Manipur Democracy being murdered: Congress on Manipur, Goa Govt. formations

+Chairman has to examine its admissibility," Kurien said adding he will convey the feelings of the members about the urgency for a discussion to the Chairman.
+Minister of State for Parliamentary Affairs Mukhtar Abbas Naqvi said the Chairman will have to decide if such a motion is to be admitted and, if admitted, under what rule.
+Jairman Ramesh (Cong) gave an acronym of Modi, which was immediately expunged from the records.
 When Leader of the Opposition Ghulam Nabi Azad said the motion should be taken up for discussion at 2 pm today, Kurien said a decision on the admissibility of the motion will be conveyed as early as possible.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)